Features

 }

-In the previous source code throw_if() generates a runtime error by throwing an exception rt_error_code_t::E_INVALID_ARGS whenever the predicate args_num != 2 and args_num != 4 is true.
+In the previous source code, the throw_if() function generates a runtime error by throwing an exception of type rt_error_code_t::E_INVALID_ARGS when the predicate args_num != 2 and args_num != 4 is true.
+This ensures that an exception is thrown when the number of arguments is not valid.

 See the rt_error_code_t class implementation (lib/nu_error_codes.cc) for more information on run-time error codes and related messages.